payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-program-after-bootstrap.md

 }
 ```

+### `deploy(String name, String contextRoot, InputStream is)`
-The third method works in the same way as the previous method, but allows you to specify the context root of the application.
+This method works in the same way as the previous method, but allows you to specify the context root of the application.
 The following example would deploy the _test_ application to a context root of _/app_:

 ```Java
 import fish.payara.micro.PayaraMicro;